Wyko/essential_deathworlders/content/books/good-training/9-aftermath.md

 Adam nodded.

 "Good.
 Thing is, you and me?
 We’re fuckin’ killers, bro.
 And I don’t mean in the limited sense of like how a soldier kills or like a mom might kill to protect her child.
 We’re different.
-We’ve done it up close, personal, bloody and raw, and we figgered out were good at it…and that we *like* it."
+We’ve done it up close, personal, bloody and raw, and we figgered out were good at it... and that we *like* it."

 He paused for a moment, to make sure Adam was listening intently.
 The uncomfortable look on his face told Firth he had hit the mark.